Kyagara/bardiel/README.md

 ## Todo:

--   Restructure the project, handlers are all over the place
--   Proper sharing of the server status/proxy struct across the proxy
 -   Handle more packets from the login flow

 ## Tested on:

--   Fabric server 1.19.4, offline mode, network-compression-threshold -1
+-   Fabric server 1.19.2/4, offline mode, network-compression-threshold -1

 ## Current state: